damavis/airflow-hop-plugin/README.md

 # Airflow-Hop plugin

-This is an Apache Hop pluguin for Apache Airfow in ordred to orquestate Apache Hop pipelines and workflows from Airflow.
+This is an Apache Hop plugin for Apache Airflow in order to orchestrate Apache Hop pipelines and workflows from Airflow.

 ## Set up guide
-The following content will be a how to set up the plugin plus some requirements and restraints when it comes to its usage.
+The following content will be a "how to set up the plugin" guide plus some requirements and restraints when it comes to its usage.

 ### 1. Install the plugin
 The first step in order to get this plugin working is to install the repository using the following command: